Observation of "broad" d-wave Feshbach resonances with a triplet structure

 Figure~\ref{fig:TTime} illustrates, for $^{85}$Rb-$^{87}$Rb system (for which $s_t\approx 1.029\times 10^{-7}$ s), the tunneling time as a function of energy in units of $\epsilon/k_B$, for partial waves $p$, $d$, and $f$.
 At 400\,nK, the tunneling time for $d$-wave is 0.54\,s which is shorter than the 1.6-s holding time adopted in the measurement for Fig.~\ref{splitting}(d).
 For temperatures substantially lower than 400\,nK, the $d$-wave resonant coupling do not have sufficient time to establish and the triplet structure cannot be observed.
 For the $f$ wave, even at 1.6\,$\mu$K, the tunneling time is already 74\,s, much longer than the lifetime of our sample.
 While higher temperatures shorten the tunneling time, they also broaden the width of the resonance.
 Therefore we do not expect to observe resolved quartet structure.

 The above estimate (Eq.\,\ref{eq:wsl2}) applies only for a ``broad'' FR.
-For the ``narrow'' ($\zeta_\mathrm{res}=-0.2$) $d$-wave FR at 337.2\,G, no triplet structure is observed even at 400\,nK.
-Our coupled-channel calculations, on the other hand, predict for this resonance a large triplet splitting resolvable by our setup, but a much smaller width than those of the observed ``broad'' $d$-wave FRs.
+For the ``narrow'' $d$-wave FRs at 337.2\,G and 669.0\,G, no triplet structure is observed even at 400\,nK.
+Our coupled-channel calculations, on the other hand, predict for both of these resonances a triplet splitting resolvable by our setup, but a much smaller width than those of the observed ``broad'' $d$-wave FRs.
 The observed singlet peak loss feature comes instead from resonance between the $s$-wave open channel and the $m'_l=0$ $d$-wave closed channel.
 It is actually a $s$-wave FR (scattering) which does not disappear at lower temperatures.

 In conclusion, we apply an analytic MQDT to predict and describe FRs in an ultracold $^{85}$Rb-$^{87}$Rb mixture.
 Two ``broad" $d$-wave FRs are identified, one of them being in the lowest-energy open channel free from two-body dipolar spin flip.
 By placing the atoms in optical lattice to reduce three-body recombination rate, the latter FR could find important applications in simulating $d$-wave coupling dominated many-body systems.